 Sometimes it doesn't even have to do with the sheer number of seasons or episodes to explain why some shows just cannot be viewed in their entirety.
 There are shows that bounce around from network to network due to poor ratings, and some even shift media altogether.
 Those are particularly hard to keep up with.

-SNL has been on for a long time.
+SNL has run for a long time.
 It has spawned generations of comedians, the first probably now unfamiliar to many viewers of the current.
-SNL is an American institution spanning almost 50 years, and there's a really good chance, even if you were alive that entire time, that there was a stretch in your life where you had stuff to do on Saturday nights and thus were not watching.
+SNL remains an American institution spanning almost 50 years, and there's a really good chance, even if you were alive that entire time, that there was a stretch in your life where you had stuff to do on Saturday nights and thus were not watching.

 General Hospital debuted in April 1963.
 The largest demographic of GH viewers are women ages 25-54.
 Even if you (quite generously) take 25-year-olds as the largest contributors to this demographic, someone that age in 1963 would now be 80, just over the average life expectancy in the US.
 Besides, who can follow those daytime soap plotlines over 13,000+ episodes?

 This is how you know you haven't seen Power Rangers in its entirety: it consists of 20 different themed series over the course of 24 seasons.
 Name 10 of those "themed series."
 You probably can't.
-We've come a long way since Mighty Morphin Power Rangers in 1993 and you haven't even jumped into Power Rangers Dino Thunder, Power Rangers Mystic Force and Power Rangers Beast Morphers.
-Unlike some action shows we loved as kids, Power Rangers just doesn't have the same lasting appeal.
+The world has come a long way since Mighty Morphin Power Rangers in 1993 and you haven't even jumped into Power Rangers Dino Thunder, Power Rangers Mystic Force and Power Rangers Beast Morphers.
+Unlike some action shows you loved as kids, Power Rangers just doesn't have the same lasting appeal.
 It's simply too cheesy to appreciate into adulthood.